Malachi Nelson: USC

 Nelson joined the USC Trojans as an early enrollee in January 2023.
 He only appeared in one game, as Caleb Williams was the starter, which allowed him to redshirt and keep 4 years of college eligibility.
 On December 17, 2023, Nelson announced that he would be entering the transfer portal.

 Boise State

 On January 6, 2024, Nelson announced that he would be transferring to Boise State.
 Nelson competed for the starting QB position with Maddux Madsen, who won the job, and only appeared in three blowout victories for Boise State in 2024.
 On December 12, 2024, Nelson announced that he would enter the transfer portal and leave Boise State.

 UTEP

 On January 6, 2025, Nelson announced that he would be transferring to the University of Texas at El Paso.
-In 2025, Nelson is competing for the starting quarterback position with returning starter Skyler Locklear and Shay Smith.
+Nelson competed for the starting quarterback position with returning starter Skyler Locklear and Shay Smith.

+Syracuse

+On January 16, 2026, it was announced that Nelson would be transferring to Syracuse.